 Dr. Renee Clary is a Professor and Director of the Dunn-Seiler Museum in the Department of Geosciences at Mississippi State University (MSU).
 Her principal area of research is geoscience education.
 She co-founded EarthScholars Research Group (www.EarthScholars.com) with the late Jim Wandersee (LSU) in 2002.
 EarthScholars’ primary focus is the integration of geological and biological knowledge during science instruction, in formal, online, and informal settings.
 EarthScholars’ research includes the incorporation of history of science to improve science understanding, the improvement of visual geology/biology learning through innovative visualization strategies, and the maximization of geology/biology learning experiences in informal educational settings and at field sites.
-With over 50 journal articles, 16 book chapters, and 190 peer-reviewed research presentations, Renee’s research has been disseminated on 5 continents, within numerous professional scientific and educational forums.
-She now serves as Director of the 15 Degree Laboratory (www.15degreelab.com), and is the 2013-2015 Chair of the Geological Society of America History and Philosophy of Geology Division.
+With over 75 journal articles, 27 book chapters, and over 200 peer-reviewed research presentations, Renee’s research has been disseminated on 5 continents, within numerous professional scientific and educational forums.
+She now serves as Director of the 15 Degree Laboratory (www.15degreelab.com).
+She was the 2013-2015 Chair of the Geological Society of America History and Philosophy of Geology Division and is the President Elect of the History of Earth Sciences Society.
 Renee stays close to her geological roots by maintaining research programs in environmental geochemistry and paleontology.
 In her spare time, she can be found in local Cretaceous outcrops, and is rumored to have a mosasaur in her garage.

 - Ph.D.
 Curriculum and Instruction, Geoscience Education; Louisiana State University